ros2/rmw_connext/Connext_DDS_QUALITY_DECLARATION.md

 ### Copyright Statements [3.iv]

-A check to the header files provided when downloading the library shows that the source files include copyright statements to *“Real-Time Innovations, Inc.”*.
+The header files provided in the library indicate they are copyrighted by *“Real-Time Innovations, Inc.”*.
 It is not stated if this is enforced with any kind of linter analysis.

 ## Testing [4]